codatio/codat-docs/blog/241125-filter-companies-by-tags.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The *List companies* endpoint now supports querying by tags, streamlining company management in Codat.
-This feature lets you retrieve companies based on specific criteria, such as finding a specific company by customer ID.
+This feature lets you retrieve companies based on specific criteria.

 <!--truncate-->